 Moving to a new energy supplier can cut the cost of your gas and electricity bills.
 Plus, switching is quick and easy - just choose a new supplier and let them do the admin for you.

-Around 6.4 million customers found a new electricity supplier, an increase of 9% compared to 2018.
+Just under six million customers found a new electricity supplier, 6.5% less than 2019's record year for switching.
 According to Energy UK.

 Most people can switch energy easily, but there are a few situations where you might struggle.